grafana/k8s-monitoring-helm/examples/agent-autoscaling-and-storage/README.md

 # Agent Autoscaling and Storage

-This example shows how autoscaling can be setup with [Grafana Agent Flow](https://grafana.com/docs/agent/latest/flow/) and this Helm chart.
+This example shows how autoscaling and WAL storage can be set up with [Grafana Agent Flow](https://grafana.com/docs/agent/latest/flow/) and this Helm chart.

-The configuration is specific to GKE, especially storageClassName.
-This chart also assumes that HPA is configured correctly.
+The example uses a storage volume of 5Gi per agent instance, but this may need to be adjusted based on the number of active series the agents are expected to scrape.

 For more information, see [clustering documentation](https://grafana.com/docs/agent/latest/flow/concepts/clustering/).

 ```yaml
 cluster: